 If you not getting a home loan, then all but one or two of the Charmouth conveyancing searches are at your discretion.
 Your conveyancer will try and sway you, perhaps strongly, that you should have searches done, but she has a professional duty to do this.
 One thing to consider; if you are intend to dispose of the house one day, it could be of relevance to your prospective buyer what the searches contain.
 Sometimes premises with day to day issues can still reveal adverse search results.
 A competent conveyancing solicitor in Charmouth should provide you some helpful guidance here.

-four months have elapsed following my purchase conveyancing in Charmouth concluded.
-I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £170,000.
+four months have gone by since my purchase conveyancing in Charmouth completed.
+I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £170,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the asset from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 My husband and I are FTB’s - agreed a price, but the estate agent told us that the owners will only issue a contract if we appoint their preferred lawyers as they want an ‘expedited deal’.
 Our preferred option is to instruct a high street conveyancer with experience of conveyancing in Charmouth